SmaniaD/Math-Animations/README.md

 ## tube_lemma
-Creates animations of the proof of the Tube Lemma (in Point Set Topology)
+Creates animations of the proof of the Tube Lemma (in Point Set Topology).
+It was used to illustrate an answer in [StackExchange Mathematics](https://math.stackexchange.com/q/5082194)

 ![tube lemma](https://github.com/SmaniaD/Math-Animations/blob/main/tube_lemma/tube_lemma.gif)